Tip of the Day

 Real Connections: Making Distance Learning Accessible to Everyone

-"This video presentation provides guidelines for designing Internet-based distance learning courses to fully include all students, including those with disabilities."
+"This video presentation provides guidelines for designing Internet-based distance learning courses to fully include all students and instructors, including those with disabilities."
 11:55 minutes.

 University of Washington, DO-IT